 First Aid Module

 The basic components of a first aid kit are trauma control, essential first aid, and medication.
-We recommend buying a quality pre-made basic first aid kit.
-These generally come in a sturdy bag that has room for additional items.
+We recommend buying a quality pre-made basic first aid kit as they generally come in a sturdy bag that has room for additional items.
 As you build your first aid skill set, add more advanced medical equipment like nasopharyngeal airways, combat gauze, tourniquet, and dental fillings.

 Basic first aid kit contents:

 - Ibuprofen tablets (2)

 - Extra-strength non-aspirin tablets (4)